 she must have been immensely attractive at that time.

-tive at that time.
 Her slight little figure must have looked very attractive kneeling in the oratory, with the white veil shading her rosy, childish face.

 Her artistic and literary ability was of a high order.